bagustris/octave-tutorial/_episodes/05-func.md

 function.
 The keyword `end` marks the end of the function body, and the function won't know about any code after `end`.

-Just as we saw with scripts, functions must be _visible_ to MATLAB, i.e., a file containing a function has to be placed in a directory that MATLAB knows  about.
+Just as we saw with scripts, functions must be _visible_ to Octave, i.e., a file containing a function has to be placed in a directory that Octave knows  about.
 The most convenient of those directories is the current working directory.

 > ## GNU Octave - Matlab compatibility
 >
-> In common with MATLAB, Octave searches the current working directory and
+> In common with Octave, Octave searches the current working directory and
 > the path for functions called from the command line.
 {: .callout}